 - Make arrangements to park your car long term while you are gone.
 If you will be gone during hot weather, it may be worth buying a sun visor to put in the window to lower the temperature inside.
 It is best to park the vehicle with a full tank of gas and to add fuel stabilizer (available at any auto store) to the tank if you will be gone over a month.

 - Contact your mobile phone carrier to see if they can put your plan into a suspended mode.
-If you keep the phone, be smart and don’t change your voice mail bragging that you will be “out of the country for months”…not good if you are leaving valuables behind.
+If you keep the phone, be smart and don’t change your voice mail bragging that you will be “out of the country for months” — not good if you are leaving a car or place behind.

 - If someone is looking after your pets, start making visits to get the animals comfortable with the new person, and the new person familiar with what makes the animals happy.

-If you are American and happen to be traveling to a place with political unrest, a history of violence (past or recent), or just want to play it safe – go register your trip with the State Dept. It only takes a few minutes and lets them have a general idea of who they would need to evacuate if something unexpected did go down in one of the countries you were visiting.
+If you are American and happen to be traveling to a place with political unrest, a history of violence (past or recent), or just want to play it safe, go register your trip with the US State Department.
+It only takes a few minutes and lets them have a general idea of who they would need to evacuate if something unexpected did go down in one of the countries you were visiting.

 Record the numbers of the embassies in different places that you are going.
-Keep them someplace safe or in a free email account online.
+Keep them someplace safe or in a hidden email deep in some folder.